siliconharborlabs/generator-jhipster/CONTRIBUTING.md

     ```

 ## <a name="setup"></a> Generator development setup
-JHipster is a [Yeoman Generator](http://yeoman.io/), so you must follow the [Yeoman authoring documentation](http://yeoman.io/authoring/) in order to be able to run and test your changes.
+StackStack is a [Yeoman Generator](http://yeoman.io/), so you must follow the [Yeoman authoring documentation](http://yeoman.io/authoring/) in order to be able to run and test your changes.

 Here are the most important steps.